AY2526S1-CS2113-T11-2/tp/docs/UserGuide.md

 **Format:** `setbudget a/AMOUNT`

 **Parameters:**
-- `AMOUNT` — Your total budget as a positive number between $0.01 and $1,000,000,000,000 with up to two decimal places
+- `AMOUNT` — Your total budget as a positive number between $0.01 and $1,000,000,000,000 with up to two decimal places.
+Any digits beyond two decimal places will be ignored.

 **Example:**
 ```